This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Step 3: Submit the visa application form

 After filling up and completing your visa application form, you can drop it off at the visa application centre without the need to book any prior appointment.

-You can make submission of the completed visa application form at the Visa Application Centre either in person or by your representative.
+You can submit the completed application form at the Visa Application Centre in person or by your representative.
 On the day of submission, the applicants will be required to undergo the following requirements:

-- Bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, recent passport size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.
+- bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, a recent passport-size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.

-- Your original passport for verification should have a minimum of two (2) blank pages
+- your original passport for verification should have at least two (2) blank pages.

-- After submission, your visa will be delivered to you within 2 to 3 working days on the email ID mentioned in the Visa application form.
+- after submission, your visa will be delivered within 2-3 working days on the email ID mentioned in the Visa application form.

 You can check the VFS Visa Application Centres’ working hours in different states of India from here.

 The price for obtaining the Dubai tourist visa depends on the individual airlines or the visa application centres and is subject to change.
 It’s best to consult individual airlines for the latest fees and updates.